Appendix B. Installing Custom Certificate

-When you upgrade the Nutanix AHV backup appliance to version 4.0, a Veeam certificate is automatically installed on the appliance even if a custom certificate was used before.
+When you upgrade the Nutanix AHV backup appliance to version 4.0 or later, a Veeam certificate is automatically installed on the appliance even if a custom certificate was used before.
 If you want to replace the Veeam certificate with your custom certificate, the following files are required:

 - certificate.pem — a file that contains the Nutanix AHV backup appliance certificate in the PEM format.
 Note that the PFX format is not supported.